xilution/xilution-graphql-backend-example/README.md

 1. Run `cat .env | grep XILUTION_FOX_INSTANCE_ID` to see your Fox Instance ID.
 1. Open `https://{fox-instance-id}.{environment}.fox.integration.xilution.com/version` in a browser to verify that the server is running.

-The Apollo Playground is not available when running in Fox because the Docker image was build in production mode,
+The Apollo Playground is not available when running in Fox because the Docker image was built in production mode,
 1. The GraphQL endpoint can by accessed at `https://{fox-instance-id}.{environment}.fox.integration.xilution.com/graphql`.
     * Requires Authentication.
 See Example GraphQL Queries and Mutations / Authentication above.